 Top tips: Listen, What Can You Hear? activities

-Our brand-new activity type Listen, What Can You Hear has just landed.
-Great for encouraging children to explain their thinking and apply their knowledge in new contexts.
+Our Listen What Can You Hear activities are great for encouraging children to explain their thinking and apply their knowledge in new contexts.

 How to run Listen, What Can You Hear? activities